sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 ## Conclusion

 - ANNIS 4 is currently in public beta
-- Users created 12.828 reference links so far on our public ANNIS 3 installation
+- Users created 12.828 reference links so far on *our* public ANNIS 3 installation alone

 . . .

 ::: center
-All but 137 queries are known to give the same results in ANNIS 4
+All but 137 queries are known to give the same results in ANNIS 4 [TODO is this good or bad?]
 :::

 . . .